goperreault/goperreault.github.io/janeswalktour.md

 ## Special Mention: Centre Francophone du Grand Toronto

 The author wishes to include this last site (located at 555 Richmond St W) that offers services for new commers and refugees, which is important when it comes to francophones and their inclusion into the city.
+[Visit their website (french)](https://www.centrefranco.org/)

 ### References